 Working together in multidisciplinary project teams, students from environmental sciences & engineering, architecture, and civil engineering acquire the abilities to design innovative solutions for a more sustainable future and become aware of their social and ecological responsibilities.

-The interdisciplinary program comprises different teaching formats throughout the Bachelor and Master cycle: ENAC week (4th semester Bachelor), ENAC Teaching Unit (6th semester Bachelor), and ENAC Semester Projects (1st, 2nd or 3rd semester Master).
-For each format, students can choose from a wide range of topics, which are offered by multidisciplinary teams of ENAC teachers.
-The proposed themes are relevant for a sustainable development of the natural and built environment, addressing different spatial scales, human activities and environmental resources.
+The interdisciplinary program comprises different teaching formats throughout the Bachelor (compulsory) and Master (optional) cycle: ENAC week (4th semester Bachelor), ENAC Teaching Unit (6th semester Bachelor), and ENAC Semester Projects (1st and 2nd year Master).
+For each format, students can choose from a wide range of topics (e.g., reuse of construction materials, construction of refugee camps, design of open areas in cities) offered by multidisciplinary teams of ENAC teachers.

 The Design Together program is currently developing different formats accompanying the ENAC week, ENAC Teaching Units and ENAC Semester Projects with the aim to support the interdisciplinary learning process of the students.
 These offers may also be extended to support interdisciplinary Master projects as well as PhD projects.